-We never want to think of our children as being at risk for suicide*, but it’s one of the leading causes of death among teenagers, making suicide prevention for teens a critical issue for parents.
+We never want to think of our teens as being at risk for suicide*, but it’s one of the leading causes of death among youths, making a safety plan an essential tool for suicide prevention.

-By taking a closer look at this topic, including the warning signs and risk factors, you can better understand how to implement protective factors to help keep your teen safe.
+By taking a closer look at this topic, including suicide warning signs and risk factors, you can better understand how to help your teenager.

 Table of contents

 - What’s in a Suicide Safety Plan

 - 2. Ways to make the environment safe

 - 5. Reasons to live

 - 7. Emergency contacts

 - Other Ways To Help a Suicidal Teen

 The teen suicide rates are alarming.
 According to the Centers for Disease Control and Prevention, in 2020, suicide was the second-leading cause of death in the United States for children ages 10-14 and the third-leading cause for young people ages 15-24.
 In addition: